itspangler/geospatial-humanities-s2024/week/12_design-ii/assignment/libraries.md

 ## What you should submit <!-- omit in toc -->

-By Tuesday, 4/16 at 11:59pm, you should submit a **15"x20" poster** in `jpeg` format created using Microsoft Publisher.
+By Tuesday, 4/16 at 11:59pm, you should submit a **15"x20" poster** (or 20"x15") in `jpeg` format created using Microsoft Publisher.
 The poster should include the following:

 - 1 heat map showing 2019 public libraries in the U.S.
 - 3 "small multiple" choropleth maps, each including a title and legend: